brianko90/Javascript-Project-Fantasy-Basketball-StatTrak-/README.md

 On the Fantasy Basketball StatTrak website, users will be able to:

-- View players statistics from their previous seasons
+- View players statistics from their previous seasons in a player card displayed below the graph
-- Compare these statistics to the league average and to the average of their played position
+- Compare these statistics to the top 50 average of each category
-- Search for players based on their team or their position
+- Search for players based on their name and see their data added to the graph.
-- Sort lists of players based on their statistics (Ascending, descending)
-- Create their own mock team to visualize their total stats
+- Being able to remove players that a user no longer wishes to compare by clicking the trashbin icon next to the player card
+- Check out a recent news article regarding a player by clicking a link in the players card (if there is a recent news article)
+- For users unfamiliar with NBA rosters, they can click the dropdown located in the to left to see a list of NBA teams which will link them to the teams roster list

 ## WireFrames